natcap/invest.users-guide/source/sdr.rst

 For more detailed information on comparing with observations, and associated calibration, see Hamel et al (2015).

+If there are dams on streams in the analysis area, it is possible that they are retaining sediment, such that it will not arrive at the outlet of the study area.
+In this case, it may be useful to adjust for this retention when comparing model results with observed data.
+For an example of how this was done for a study in the northeast U.S., see Griffin et al 2020.
+The dam retention methodology is described in the paper's Appendix, and requires knowing the sediment trapping efficiency of the dam(s).

 Appendix 1: Data Sources